cedlemo/Tortosa/README.md

 +    Tortosa tabs can be themed with a css file

-+    Tortosa gets its configuration from a file named tortosarc in the directory `~/.config/tortosa` and that's all.
++    Tortosa gets its configuration from a file named tortosarc usually in the directory `~/.config/tortosa` and that's all.

++    Tortosa supports only 2 command lines parameters --config /-c followed by path to the configuration file and --execute -e with the command line to execute.

 +    Tortosa configuration and css can be reloaded via a menu or shortcuts.
 No need to kill/restart it to apply the modifications.

++    Tortosa supports detection of urls/uri and can launch default applications like in gnome-terminal via the main menu.
+Furthermore Tortosa detect colors pattern and allow you to copy/edit this color via the main menu.

 <img src="https://raw.github.com/cedlemo/Tortosa/master/tortosa_overview.png" width="576" height="324" alt="Screenshot">